ajoythomas/eleventy-netlify-boilerplate/pages/home.md

 navtitle: Home
 ---
 # 🎉 Happy Birthday Sinuhe! 🎉
 ## Finally you are ready for those big boy pants!

-Sinuheg.com is now yours! you didn't ask for it, but we gave it you anyway just like all the responsbilites at work.
+Sinuheg.com is now yours! you didn't ask for it, but we gave it you anyway just like all the responsibilities at work.
 With big boy pants comes big boy responsibility.

 <!--